ValloonSweet/springboot-vpn/README.md

 These checks are done via git hooks.
 The bash files for git hooks are placed in `githooks` directory and are copied to the appropriate location when any gradle task is triggered (e.g `gradlew build`)

-## Copyright header

-All the java files in the project should have a copyright header.
-The copyright header text should be the following.

 ## Using Eclipse IDE

 These instructions were written for Eclipse 2020-12.
 The steps may not work with a higher version of